Underarm bowling incident of 1981: Events leading up to the delivery

-Lillee had bowled the penultimate over to complete his allocated 10 overs with his final involvement being the dismissal of John Parker, caught inside the circle by Trevor.
+Dennis Lillee had bowled the penultimate over to complete his allocated 10 overs with his final involvement being the dismissal of John Parker, caught inside the circle by Trevor.
 Commentator Richie Benaud's post-game commentary accused Greg Chappell of having "got his sums wrong" by not having Lillee, his best bowler, take the final over.
 Graeme Beard was the other bowler involved in the mix-up, closing out his allocated 10 in the 43rd and 45th overs after a players meeting involving Greg Chappell, Lillee, Kim Hughes and Rod Marsh was unable to count the overs out correctly using hand calculations.

 Trevor then bowled the final over (his 10th of the innings) with New Zealand requiring 15 to win.

 Bruce Edgar, who was on 102 not out, was stuck at the non-striker's end the entire over.
 His innings has been called "the most overlooked century of all time".

 The first five balls of the over produced a 4, the dismissal of Hadlee via a plumb LBW, 2, 2 and Ian Smith dismissed bowled trying to heave the ball to the outfield.
 This left New Zealand requiring 7 to win, or 6 to tie off the final ball.
 In the event of a tie, under rules at the time of the game, the match would have been replayed; incidentally, this later occurred in the finals of the 1983–84 Australian Tri-Series.